sscargal/stevescargall.com.v2/content/english/blog/2025/04/chatgpt-cxl-spec-agent/index.md

 When prompted, say something like:

+> **NOTE** <br/>
-> “I want to create a GPT that can read and understand multiple versions of the CXL specification, including 1.0, 1.1, 2.0, 3.0, and 3.1.
-It should help users find differences between versions, answer questions about specific features, and explain sections in plain English.”
+> I want to create a GPT that can read and understand multiple versions of the CXL specification, including 1.0, 1.1, 2.0, 3.0, and 3.1.
+It should help users find differences between versions, answer questions about specific features, and explain sections in plain English.

 Once you enter your goal, ChatGPT will take your input and suggest a basic personality or intent.
 This leads you into the **Configuration screen** where you’ll refine everything.